 We have only been conducting operations since our incorporation in March 2015.
-Our operations to date have been limited to preclinical operations and the in-licensing of our product candidates.
+Our operations to date have been limited.
 We have not yet demonstrated an ability to successfully complete clinical trials, obtain regulatory approvals, manufacture a clinical scale or commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Consequently, any predictions about our future performance may not be as accurate as they could be if we had a history of successfully developing and commercializing pharmaceutical products.